What If I Let Go

 ¿Y si me suelto?
 What if I let go?

-I do not know yet.
+I hold the question open.
 But I am willing to find out.

 References